FyberLabs/proxmox-firewall/README_DEVICES.md

 - `yq` command-line tool for YAML processing
 - Python 3 with `jinja2` and `pyyaml` modules
-- An existing site configured with the `create_site_config.sh` script
+- An existing site configured with the `scripts/create_site_config.sh` script
 - Appropriate VLAN configurations in OPNsense

 ## Template System